BOYSABIO/BOYSABIO/README.md

 - **[Undergraduate Python](https://github.com/BOYSABIO/undergraduate-python-projects)** - Notes & projects from undergraduate program in Python
 - **[Masters Data Science](https://github.com/BOYSABIO/IE-University)** - Academic projects and materials from university coursework

+### Cybersecurity
+- **[CompTIA Security+ Study Notes](https://github.com/BOYSABIO/security-plus-notes)** - *In progress - Study notes and materials for CompTIA Security+ certification preparation*
+- **[OverTheWire Practice Notes](https://github.com/BOYSABIO/overthewire-notes)** - *In progress - Notes and solutions from OverTheWire wargames practice*
+- **[Linux Journey Learning Notes](https://github.com/BOYSABIO/linux-journey-notes)** - *In progress - Learning notes from Linux Journey and Linux system administration*

+*Note: These repositories are currently being organized from a larger private repository.
+Content is being separated and refined for better structure and sharing.
+Some materials (such as personal system configurations) will remain private for security reasons.*

 ## GitHub Stats

 <p align="center">